Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: A Block-diagonal Approximation Framework

-The second term is by nature evaluated separately, and can hence be optimized directly in a coordinate-wise manner.
-However, the first term, $G^*$, can be complex and hard to optimize.
+The term $\bxi^*$ in \eqref{eq:dual} is separable in $\AL$ and hence can be optimized directly in a coordinate-wise manner.
+However, the term $G^*$ is often complex and difficult to optimize.
 Therefore, we approximate it using a quadratic surrogate based on the fact that $G^*$ is Lipschitz-continuously differentiable.
-Putting them together, given the current iterate $\AL^t$, we solve